sjsu-library/unionist/_items/unionist--text-0413.md

 articleType:
 volume: '2'
 issue: '6'
-transcription: "MISS CRANDALL’S SCHOOL ABANDONED.
+transcription: 'MISS CRANDALL’S SCHOOL ABANDONED.
 Human endurance has its bounds, and the requirements of duty have theirs.
 By the following Advertisements, which we copy from the Brooklyn Unionist, it appears that another cowardly attack has been made upon Miss Crandall’s (now Mrs. Phileo’s) dwelling, by some midnight ruffians